Proof-of-Learning is Currently More Broken Than You Think: Introduction

 \section{Introduction}

-Scaling verified computing to deep learning is difficult due to the inability to express optimization problems in a format amenable for generating cryptographic proofs~\cite{ozdemir2020unifying}.
-Thus, relatively little progress has been made in applying cryptographic primitives to verify properties (\eg integrity, confidentiality) of training algorithms.
-This contrasts sharply with the progress made towards verified inference~\cite{jha2021deepreduce,dong2021veridl,ghodsi2017safetynets} or private inference~\cite{mishra2020delphi,lehmkuhl2021muse}.
+Scaling verified computing to deep learning is difficult due to the inability to express optimization problems in a format amenable for {efficiently} generating cryptographic proofs~\cite{ozdemir2020unifying}.
+Thus, relatively little progress has been made in applying cryptographic primitives to {attesting the integrity} of training algorithms.

-To address this bottleneck, Jia~\etal~\cite{jia2021proof} explored non-cryptographic solutions for verifying the correctness of stochastic gradient descent---the canonical algorithm for training deep neural networks (DNNs)---and consequently obtain a proof of computation expended towards training.
+To address this bottleneck, \jia explored non-cryptographic {approaches for} verifying {if an entity executed stochastic gradient descent {(SGD)}}---the canonical algorithm for training deep neural networks (DNNs). {The said entity would then} obtain a {``proof''} of computation expended towards training.
 They propose the Proof-of-Learning (\pol) protocol for a prover to attest to the integrity of a training run by logging the intermediate states achieved by the learner.
-We describe the information that is logged in \S~\ref{sec:background} but, for now, it is sufficient for the reader to assume that the log contains the DNN's weights after each step of gradient descent, \ie the {\em training trajectory}.
-This log becomes a \textit{proof}, which can be verified by an external party; the verifier simply needs to repeat (some of) the training steps logged in the proof (\ie duplicated execution) and compare the reproduced steps to the ones logged.
+We describe the information that is logged in {Section}~\ref{sec:background}, {but} for now, it is sufficient for the reader to assume that the log contains the DNN's weights after each step of gradient descent, \ie the {\em training trajectory}.
+This log becomes a \textit{proof}, which can be verified by an external party; the verifier simply needs to repeat (some of) the training steps logged in the proof ({a.k.a.} duplicated execution) and compare the reproduced steps to the ones logged.
 This comparison takes place in the {\em weight space}.
 If this verification succeeds, the proof constitutes evidence that the prover ran the training algorithm correctly and obtained the model legitimately.

-While the \pol protocol is simple, Jia~\etal are unable to provide a formal analysis of security for the proof verification mechanism they propose.
-In this paper, we uncover why this is the case by disentangling the two roles the proof verification mechanism plays: (a) efficiently verifying that a sequence of model updates contained in a proof is a valid gradient descent trajectory, and (b) establishing precedence by making it more expensive to craft a proof after training completes (\ie spoofing), than during training.
+While the \pol protocol is simple, \jia were unable to provide a formal analysis of security for the proof verification mechanism they {proposed}.
+Instead, they demonstrated empirically that several strategies to find {\em spoofs}---proofs that {successfully} pass verification but were not obtained honestly by training the model---did not give the adversary an advantage.
+However, \zhang {contradict this} claim.
+They propose a strategy that would give the adversary an advantage by returning a proof that passes verification at a {lower} computational cost.